 An ingenious solution to a banned lockdown reception

 Receptions were not allowed at all at the time the wedding was rescheduled.
 However, Saskia and Oli found a wonderful solution, along with the creative team of Loseley park.
-Speeches were held first in the grounds outside the church while the best men served up some Champagne, then all the guests drove in their ‘bubbles’ and attended a live socially distanced West End musical performance in a field in the grounds of the park.
+They held the speeches in the grounds outside the church, while the best men served up some Champagne, then all the guests drove in their ‘bubbles’ and attended a live socially distanced West End musical performance in a field in the grounds of the park.
 Each guest ‘bubble’ had their own bay to park in, with a bench and individual speakers.
-They were invited to dine al fresco in fenced dining sections circled around an old oak tree in the field as each guest was delivered with their own picnic hamper and drinks.
+They invited guests to dine al fresco in fenced dining sections circled around an old oak tree in the field and the lovely stuff delivered individual picnic hamper and drinks.

-We managed to sneak the couple off for a moody smoke-bomb-filled session in the dark before the end of the night.
+At the end of the night, we managed to sneak the couple off for a moody smoke-bomb-filled session in the dark before.

 A beautiful, emotional and intimate wedding.